zvodd/Youtube-Watch-History-Scraper/readme.md

 This is a fork of [zvodd's scraper](https://github.com/zvodd/Youtube-Watch-History-Scraper).

 **Privacy Notice: This tool download the watch history to a local file.
-The data is never linked to a a database or other services.**
+The data is never linked to a database or other services.**

 ## Dependencies